 Clinical Trials in the Post-Lenacapavir Era

-David Glidden, University of California San Francisco, San Francisco, CA, USA
+David V. Glidden, University of California San Francisco, San Francisco, CA, USAMeasurement of Outcomes in Health Care Delivery: Implementation Trials

-Thomas Odeny, Washington University, St Louis, MO, USA
+Thomas A. Odeny, Washington University, St Louis, MO, USAParticipant Choice Trials

 Opening Session